ImpervaPS/Training/Sonar Training Draft.md

 chmod 644 xxx.json
 ```
 ## Federation
-Using any cloud to install one Sonar Hub(warehouse).
+Using any cloud to install one Sonar Hub(warehouse), and configure static public ip for the federation with agentless gateways.

 ### Download installation from FTP-Downloads

 Ask admin to unblock the public access of the bucket, and the policy change to all accounts.